thurgoodj34xr/cupid-code-demo/README.md

 ```

 After installation make sure you can run `docker --version` in your terminal/cmd
-to make sure the alias got setup correcty
+to make sure the alias got setup correct

 NOTE: IN ORDER TO RUN ANY DOCKER COMMANDS, DOCKER MUST BE OPEN & RUNNING